-In order to show the effectiveness of the regularized universal topological local markers, we use the following four Dirac models as concrete examples in our numerical simulation since they cover all the four kinds of topological invariants in the ten-fold classification framework \cite{Altland1997PhysicalReviewBp1142,Schnyder2008PRBp195125,Schnyder2009p10,Kitaev2009p22,Ryu2010NJoPp65010,Hasan2010RMPp3045,Qi2011RMPp1057,Chiu2016p35005p35005,Chiu2016p35005p35005}.
+To show the effectiveness of the regularized universal topological markers, we use the following four Dirac models as concrete examples in our numerical simulation since they cover all four kinds of topological invariants in the tenfold classification framework \cite{Altland1997PhysicalReviewBp1142,Schnyder2008PRBp195125,Schnyder2009p10,Kitaev2009p22,Ryu2010NJoPp65010,Hasan2010RMPp3045,Qi2011RMPp1057,Chiu2016p35005p35005,Chiu2016p35005p35005}.
 We list the Hamiltonian of these models in momentum space to clearly show that they all belong to Dirac system.
-The corresponding local markers are presented in Fig.~\ref{fig:local_markers} in the main text. \begin{enumerate} \item{ 1D SSH model \cite{Su1980PRBp2099} (The winding number)
+The corresponding topological markers are presented in Fig.~\ref{fig:local_markers} in the main text. \begin{enumerate} \item{ 1D SSH model \cite{Su1980PRBp2099} (the winding number)

-The time reversal operator is $\sigma_0K$, particle hole operator is $\sigma_z K$, and the Chiral operator is $\sigma_z$.The product of all the unused Dirac matrices is $W=\sigma_z$.
-This model Hamiltonian falls into the symmetry class BDI with a Z classification, the associated topological invariant is called the winding number.
-We fix $t_1=1.0$ and consider two different values of $t_0$ to represent the two distinct phases: $t_0=0.5$ for topological phase with winding number equals to one and $t_0=1.5$ for the trivial phase. } \item{ 1D Kitaev chain \cite{Kitaev2001p131p131}(Chern-Simons $Z_2$)
+The time reversal operator is $\sigma_0K$, particle hole operator is $\sigma_z K$, and the chiral operator is $\sigma_z$.The product of all the remaining Dirac matrices is $W=\sigma_z$.
+This model Hamiltonian falls into the symmetry class BDI with a Z classification, where the associated topological invariant is called the winding number.
+We fix $t_1=1.0$ and consider two values of $t_0$ representing distinct phases: $t_0=0.5$ for the topological phase (winding number 1) and $t_0=1.5$ for the trivial phase. } \item{ 1D Kitaev chain \cite{Kitaev2001p131p131}(Chern-Simons $Z_2$)

 The particle hole operator is $\sigma_x K$.
-The product of all the unused Dirac matrices is $W=\sigma_x$.
-This model Hamiltonian falls into the symmetry class D with a $Z_2$ classification, the associated topological invariant is called Chern-Simons $Z_2$ \cite{Chiu2016p35005p35005}.
-We fix $t=1,\Delta=0.5$ and use two different values of $\mu$ to represent the two distinct phases: $\mu=1.0$ for topological phase and $\mu=3.0$ for the trivial phase. } \item{ 2D Chern Insulator (The Chern number)
+The product of all the remaining Dirac matrices is $W=\sigma_x$.
+This model Hamiltonian falls into the symmetry class D with a $Z_2$ classification, where the associated topological invariant is called Chern-Simons $Z_2$ \cite{Chiu2016p35005p35005}.
+We fix $t=1,\Delta=0.5$ and consider two values of $\mu$ representing distinct phases: $\mu=1.0$ for the topological phase and $\mu=3.0$ for the trivial phase. } \item{ 2D Chern insulator (the Chern number)